alexellis/openfaas-puppeteer-template/README.md

 See also: [Puppeteer docs](https://pptr.dev)

+This template is compatible with `x86_64`, Arm64 may require additional work within Puppeteer or the Puppeteer container images.

+> "Chromium currently does not provide arm64 binaries for Linux." - [see more](https://pptr.dev/troubleshooting/)

 ## See the full tutorial on the OpenFaaS blog

 [Web scraping that just works with OpenFaaS with Puppeteer](https://www.openfaas.com/blog/puppeteer-scraping/)